DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-02-25-analysing-the-updated-withdrawal-journey.md

 We communicated this to providers through email and the January edition of the Becoming a Teacher newsletter, where we explained:

 - providers should have background information to why the trainee has withdrawn to hand, before they start the withdrawal process
-- that answers will help us better understand withdrawal reasons and inform policy with the aim of increasing teaaher trainee retention
+- that answers will help us better understand withdrawal reasons and inform policy with the aim of increasing teacher trainee retention

 ## How the legacy withdrawal data is managed